introduction-field-manual/introduction-field-manual.github.io/pages/07-version-two.md

 ![alt_text](images/figures/image4.png "image_tooltip")

-Figure 4 Workflow of version control and governance for the digital field manuals of Version 2 and future versions.
+**Figure 4:** Workflow of version control and governance for the digital field manuals of Version 2 and future versions.